dotswg/dots-requirements/draft-ietf-dots-requirements.md

 function of the data channel is data exchange, a reliable transport is required in order for DOTS agents to detect data delivery success or failure.

-The data channel must be extensible.
+The DOTS data channel protocol MUST be extensible.
 We anticipate the data channel will be used for such purposes as configuration or resource discovery.
-For example, a DOTS client may submit to the DOTS server a collection of prefixes it wants to refer to by alias when requesting mitigation, to which the server would respond with a success status and the new prefix group alias, or an error status and message in the event the DOTS client's data channel request failed.
+For example, a DOTS client may submit to a DOTS server a collection of prefixes it wants to refer to by alias when requesting mitigation, to which the server would respond with a success status and the new prefix group alias, or an error status and message in the event the DOTS client's data channel request failed.
 The transactional nature of such data exchanges suggests a separate set of requirements for the data channel, while the potentially sensitive content sent between DOTS agents requires extra precautions to ensure data privacy and authenticity.

 DATA-001
 : Reliable transport: Messages sent over the data channel MUST be delivered